-Welcome Back, We hope you had a good Easter.
-The adults that work in this class are Mrs Hinton and Mrs Whittaker.
+Welcome Back, The adults that work in this class are Mrs Hinton and Mrs Whittaker.

 Take home task: